TAbdiukov/COMP6451/README.md

 ## Readings
 Material | Description | 'Lookupability'
 --- | --- | ---
-Bitcoin and Cryptocurrency Technologies, Narayan et al - 2016 | loosely used, with additional material | Yes, in AZW3 and EPUB formats
+Bitcoin and Cryptocurrency Technologies, Narayan et al - 2016 | loosely used, with additional material | Yes, use Google in AZW3 and EPUB formats
-<<CLASSIFIED>> | might also be used given who the lecturer is | Yes, via UNSW databases access
+CLASSIFIED | might also be there, given who the lecturer is | Yes, via UNSW databases access

 ## Useful links
 * [Handbook 2019](https://www.handbook.unsw.edu.au/undergraduate/courses/2019/COMP6451)